robdbirch/SFDCOAuth/readme.md

 * FLEX SDK 4.6.0

 This version supports standard _agent_ based OAuth.
-There are configuration facilities for working with multipled orgs during development and testing.
+There are configuration facilities for working with multiple orgs during development and testing.

 ## Usage  OAuth

     private function login():void {
-        // Identify which sfdc org to use in the configuration OAuthRemoteServices.sfdc  = "orgDemo12";
+        // Identify which sfdc org to use in the configuration OAuthConnection.sfdcOrgConfigParam  = "orgDemo12";
 	    this.oauth = OAuthConnection.login(win.stage,
 						   new mx.rpc.AsyncResponder(loginSuccess, logingError));
     }